mergintaim/Community-TTRPG-Obsidian-Vault/Community TTRPG Vault/Templates/1. DM Templates/1. Story World Templates/Session Notes/Template - Quest.md

 What are the stakes?

 ## Plot Hooks
-Plot Hooks that tie into further plots, both new and old.
+Plot Hooks that tie into further plots.

 ## Hidden Details
 Hidden details.